winifredkj/Ansible-WordPress_LAMP_on_AmazonLinux_and_Ubuntu/README.md

 In this repo, I will show you how to use Ansible to automate the installation of WordPress with the LAMP stack running on an Amazon Linux and Ubuntu server at a time.
 This is done in order to minimize manual intervention.
 WordPress is used to create blogs and websites utilizing PHP as coding language and MySQL/MariaDB database to store data.
 Once the WordPress installed, users can administer their websites using the web admin panel.

 ## Core Features:
-- A Wordpress website will be automatically installed on all the client servers.
+- Wordpress website will be automatically installed on all the clients with different OS - AmazonLinux, Ubuntu .
 - Tasks and variables are included separately on the main YAML file.
 - MySQL root password will be prompted on every run of the playbook.